SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/basic.rst

       .. grid-item::
          .. image:: ../../_static/img/spiral_non_act_900.png

-   This model can't this data correctly.
+   This model can't learn this data correctly.
 In the model without activation, the model expression isn't enough...

    To tell you the truth, the ``Activation`` function governs non-linear expression.
    If the activation function isn't used, the model even if deep can't express non-linear features.